•

 About This Journal

-YJMR will consider the following types of articles for publication:
+The YJMR will consider the following types of articles for publication:

-Yale Journal of Music & Religion participates in industry-standard discovery and preservation tools.
+The Yale Journal of Music & Religion participates in industry-standard discovery and preservation tools.
 Articles from the journal are placed in the world’s major library catalogs and databases (OCLC Worldcat, ProQuest’s Summon, Ex Libris’s Primo, and EBSCO Discovery).
-YJMR is preserved in CLOCKSS and Portico, the two leading preservation archives that guarantee persistent access for the very long term.
+The YJMR is preserved in CLOCKSS and Portico, the two leading preservation archives that guarantee persistent access for the very long term.
 Articles also receive Digital Object Identifiers (DOIs) from the CrossRef organization to ensure they can always be found.